 - In another pan heat ¼ cups of oil, add cardamom, cloves, cinnamon, saha jeera, bay leaves and biryani flower.
 Once these are roasted, add soaked rice.
 Drain all the water and add the rice.

-- Saute the rice for 3-4 minutes until the rice changes color.
+- Saute rice for 3-4 minutes until the rice changes color.
 Don’t saute it for too long either.

-- Add the rice to boiling water.
-By this time, the water will just start to boil.
+- Add rice to boiling water.
+By this time, water will just start to boil.
 It is not necessary that water boil and this step (boiling of water) can also be skipped if wanted.
 If you skipped step 7, put rice in the rice cooker container and add 6 cups of water.